 - from 12-23 months, 3-4 meals plus snacks.

-As you visualize at the amount of breastmilk babies need after 6 months, look at it this way: During the last half of his first year, only about 25% of his daily intake should be from solid foods.
+Hence, as you visualize at the amount of breastmilk babies need after 6 months, look at it this way: During the last half of his first year, only about 25% of his daily intake should be from solid foods.

 The amount of breastmilk babies need after 6 months is your responsibility.